noobcoder486/mern-blog/readme.txt

 For this a package is installed called dotenv i.e npm i dotenv which helps to extract the data variable from .env file and use it dynamically in the connection string.

+After this we are working on user sign up.
+For that we need to create a user schema and a user model so that we can use it to store the user.

+To store it we need api, for that we create a test api in index.js.
+But for better readability we create a separate route folder in index.js

+And for each route we create a separate controller to manage the logic.
+After that we can run and test the 'test api'.

+To develop a signup api, we create a route in api/routes with the name auth.In that we declare the app.use(controller_name)

+Now the logic part of signup is written in controller/auth.controller.js where we validate the user and then sign them up using try catch and user.save().